 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17671]The Presence Bitmap subfield of the Multi-Link Control field is reserved in a TDLS Multi-Link element when TDLS direct link discovery or setup is for a single link (see 35.3.21.2 (TDLS direct link over a single link).
+[17671]The Presence Bitmap subfield of the Multi-Link Control field is reserved in a TDLS Multi-Link element.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17671]The Link Info field is not present when TDLS direct link discovery or setup is for a single link (see 35.3.21.2 (TDLS direct link over a single link)).
+[17671]The Link Info field is not present in a TDLS Multi-Link element.